 Market background – rate rises are transitory

-In March 2020, HDIV’s managers felt that other investors appeared to be panic-selling on fears of COVID-triggered defaults.
-They geared up the trust and bought good quality credits on what the manager felt were attractive yields.
+In March 2020, HDIV’s managers went against the herd, gearing up the trust and buying good quality credits on attractive yields while others appeared to be panic-selling on fears of COVID-triggered defaults.
 The defaults never materialised and have remained extremely low ever since.
 The trust was rewarded with decent returns and a much healthier revenue account.

-However, the economic recovery from COVID was associated with shortages of semiconductors, commodities and gas, and supply chain disruption; this appears to have contributed to a spike in inflation.
-More recently, unexpected constraints within the labour market have given rise to fears in some quarters that this inflation might not be transitory.
+However, the economic recovery from COVID was associated with shortages of semiconductors, commodities and gas, and supply chain disruption; this drove a spike in inflation.
+More recently, unexpected constraints within the labour market have given rise to fears that this inflation might not be transitory.

 At the end of January, after months of inaction and even being beaten to the post by the Bank of England, the Federal Reserve signalled that it was minded to raise rates in March.
 The ECB reversed its position overnight.
 As at 15 March 2022, the market was pricing in seven, quarter-point rate rises, the first of these was announced on 16 March.
 The managers believe that central bankers were inevitably going to be behind the curve on rates.
 They reasoned that, with economies looking so fragile in the wake of COVID, no central banker was going to raise rates until necessity demanded it.
 In addition, whilst no one wants to let the inflation genie out of the bottle, they felt that there is also a natural fear of a repetition of Trichet’s policy mistake in 2011, when he appeared to help accelerate a slowdown in the European economy.